Media

 <Frame as="figure" ar="16/9"> <Media src="https://cdn.lism-css.com/img/a-1.jpg" style={{ objectPosition: '50% 0%' }} alt="" width="960" height="640" /></Frame>Using Next.js <Image>

-Next.js Image and similar components can be passed via the as property.
+You can pass Next.js Image or similar third-party components via the as prop.

 ↓